-- All aerial shooting programs conducted by Government Agencies National Parks and Wildlife Service (NPWS) or Local Lands Services (LLS) - in NSW must be planned and implemented under the NSW Feral Animal Aerial Shooting Team (FAAST) framework and in accordance with the procedures of the NSW FAAST Manual. - Private or commercial operators in NSW that are not conducting shooting as part of a FAAST program must still adhere to all relevant regulatory and legislative requirements. - Shooting of feral deer should only be performed by competent, trained personnel who have been tested and accredited for suitability to the task and marksmanship and who hold the appropriate licences and accreditation (e.g., accredited through the FAAST training course or other approved competency, e.g., AHCPMG311 Use firearms for pest control activities from aircraft, AHCPMG304 Use firearms to humanely destroy animals).
+- All aerial shooting programs conducted by Government Agencies National Parks and Wildlife Service (NPWS) or Local Lands Services (LLS) - in NSW must be planned and implemented under the NSW Feral Animal Aerial Shooting Team (FAAST) framework and in accordance with the procedures of the NSW FAAST Manual. - Private or commercial operators in NSW that are not conducting shooting as part of a FAAST program must still adhere to all relevant regulatory and legislative requirements. - Shooting of feral donkeys should only be performed by competent, trained personnel who have been tested and accredited for suitability to the task and marksmanship and who hold the appropriate licences and accreditation (e.g., accredited through the FAAST training course or other approved competency, e.g., AHCPMG311 Use firearms for pest control activities from aircraft, AHCPMG304 - Use firearms to humanely destroy animals).

 - Aerial shooting should only be used in a strategic manner as part of a coordinated program designed to achieve sustained effective control.
-A shooting operations plan must be prepared and approved by the relevant agency for each FAAST aerial shooting program. - Aerial shooting is a cost-effective method where deer density is high.
-Costs per animal increases greatly as deer numbers decrease.
-Also, deer learn to avoid helicopters, so successive shoots can become less effective. - Aerial shooting is effectively used to control deer in inaccessible or rough terrain.
-In areas of heavy cover (e.g., vegetated creek lines, woodlands and forest), effectiveness is limited since deer might be concealed and difficult to locate from the air. - For safety reasons, shooting from a helicopter must not be undertaken in adverse weather conditions (e.g., strong wind, rain, low cloud, hot days that cause unpredictable thermals). - Operators (including helicopters, pilots, shooters and navigators) must hold the appropriate licences and permits and be skilled and experienced in aerial shooting operations.
+A shooting operations plan must be prepared and approved by the relevant agency for each FAAST aerial shooting program. - Aerial shooting is a particularly cost-effective method where donkey density is high.
+Costs per animal increases greatly as donkey numbers decrease.
+Also, donkeys learn to avoid helicopters, so successive shoots can become less effective. - Aerial shooting is effectively used to control donkeys in inaccessible or rough terrain.
+In areas of heavy cover (e.g., vegetated creek lines, woodlands and forest), effectiveness is limited since donkeys might be concealed and difficult to locate from the air.
+However, advances in thermal imaging technology is helping to reduce these constraints. - The optimal period for aerial shooting is during dry seasons or droughts when many groups of donkeys are forced to congregate around remaining areas of water and feed.
+Shooting during drought reduces the number of donkeys that would otherwise die slowly of hunger or thirst. - For safety reasons, shooting from a helicopter must not be undertaken in adverse weather conditions (e.g., strong wind, rain, low cloud, hot days that cause unpredictable thermals). - Operators (including helicopters, pilots, shooters and navigators) must hold the appropriate licences and permits and be skilled and experienced in aerial shooting operations.
 Where managed by Government Agencies they must also be approved by FAAST. - Helicopter operators must have approval from the Civil Aviation Safety Authority to undertake aerial shooting operations (carriage and discharge of firearms in an aircraft). - Aerial shooting should comply with all relevant federal and state legislation, policy and guidelines. - Storage use and transportation of firearms and ammunition must comply with relevant legislative requirements.